Technology in the Philippines Strong Progress, Key Opportunities, and Future Innovations

 Role of Government Agencies

-- DOST: Promotes research and development, funds innovation centers, and provides scholarships for STEM fields.
+Promotes research and development, funds innovation centers, and provides scholarships that support STEM education and scientific advancement. - DICT (Department of Information and Communications Technology)

-- NEDA: Ensures that digital transformation is aligned with the Philippine Development Plan 2023–2028.
+Ensures that digital transformation initiatives align with the Philippine Development Plan 2023 to 2028 and support long term economic development.

-- E-Governance Act: Moves essential government services online to improve accessibility.
+Moves essential government services online to improve efficiency transparency and access for citizens and businesses.

-These programs reinforce how government policy drives technology in the Philippines.
+These programs show how government policy continues to drive technology growth and digital development in the Philippines.

 Industry Players and Startups